blabla1337/skf-flask/skf/markdown/knowledge_base/99-knowledge_base--Logging_guidelines--.md

 are distinguishable in log entries, preferably stored in different files so they cannot taint each other whenever log injection occurs.

+Verify accessing sensitive data is logged, if the data is collected under relevant data protection directives or where logging of accesses is required.